llastflowers/data-structures-and-algorithms/README.md

 # 3. Binary Search
-Write a function that takes in a sorted array and a search key, without using built-in methods.
+Write a function that takes in a sorted array and a search key and returns the index of the array's element that is equal to the search key, or -1 if the element does not exist, without using built-in methods.

 ## Challenge
-Write a function that takes in a sorted array and a search key, without using built-in methods.
+Write a function that takes in a sorted array and a search key and returns the index of the array's element that is equal to the search key, or -1 if the element does not exist, without using built-in methods.

 ## Approach & Efficiency